 Unfortunately, this can overwhelm your mentee.
 It feels like an enormous commitment if you come right out and say "let's meet every single Tuesday at 10 am for the next six months!"

-Believe it or not, you can be both flexible and consistent.
-Why not agree to meet three times per month, with the intention of locking in dates as you go?
-This gives your mentee the opportunity to reschedule if something comes up.
-But they also know that you're reliable, and you'll be there for them.
+Instill in your mentors that they can be both flexible and consistent.
+Suggest they agree to meet three times per month, with the intention of locking in dates as they go.
+This gives their mentee the opportunity to reschedule if something comes up.
+But they also know that their mentor is reliable, and will be there for them.

 Have you ever tried and failed to wing an important meeting?
 Aside from the inevitable embarrassment, you come away feeling as though nothing was accomplished.

 The same goes for mentorship.
-If you're not prepared, you'll likely fail to cover everything you wanted to.
-That's why it's important to have a mentoring agenda – even if it's just a loose guide of topics you want to discuss.
+If your mentor or mentee isn’t prepared, they’ll likely fail to cover everything they wanted to.
+That's why it's important to have a mentoring agenda—even if it's just a loose guide of topics to discuss.

 There are a few poignant reasons for this:

-• An agenda ensures that you make the most of your meeting.
-Your time is valuable, and so is your mentor's time.
+- An agenda ensures that both parties make the most of their meeting.
+Their time is valuable, so being prepared uses that time to its fullest.

-• Conversations need water to flow; an agenda is your running tap.
+- Conversations need water to flow; an agenda is a running tap.
 It provides a structure for the discussion without stifling it.

-• An agenda allows you and your mentee to refer back to previous conversations.
-This is incredibly useful if you want to measure progress or give feedback.
+- An agenda allows mentor and mentee to refer back to previous conversations.
+This is incredibly useful to measure progress or give feedback.

-Here's a structure you can refer to in order to get started:
+Here's a structure your mentors and mentees can refer to in order to get started:

-Of course, an agenda isn't gospel – feel free to deviate if something more important comes up.
-But having one in place is a fantastic way to ensure that your mentorship meetings are productive and beneficial.
+Of course, an agenda isn't gospel—feel free to deviate if something more important comes up.
+But having one in place is a fantastic way to ensure that mentorship meetings are productive and beneficial.

 There are many relationships that provide deep emotional support; a therapist, close friend, or romantic partner are all examples.
 Mentorship should never cross that line if you want it to be effective.